microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Select-EntraBetaGroupIdsContactIsMemberOf.md

 This example demonstrates how to get groups in which a contact is a member.

-- `ObjectId` parameter specifies the contact Object ID.
+- `-ObjectId` parameter specifies the contact Object ID.
-- `GroupIdsForMembershipCheck` parameter specifies the group Object ID.
+- `-GroupIdsForMembershipCheck` parameter specifies the group Object ID.

 ## Parameters